muhammedshamilmt/Bro-Suresh-Babu/README.md

 # Bro.
 Suresh Babu Ministries — Website

 A full-stack ministry website built with React, TypeScript, Express, and MongoDB.
-Includes a public-facing site and a password-protected admin dashboard for managing blog posts and enquiries.
+Includes a public-facing site and a password-protected admin dashboard for managing blog posts, events, and enquiries.

 ---